biz-kyle/biz-kyle.github.io/_posts/2016-04-11-hearthstone-always-random.md

 Any game that begins with shuffling a deck of cards will always be random.
 Chance is an inherent part part of the game.

 You're also not entitled to good luck.
-When you use {% include card src="imp-losion.png" name="Imp-losion" end="true" %}, only one outcome deals four damage.
+When you use {% include card src="imp-losion.png" name="Imp-losion" end="," %} only one outcome deals four damage.
 The other two are equally valid and probable.
 Not every game can be a highlight-worthy stream of luck.

 Like Kripp said, you win some and lose some in a game with so much randomness.
 Accepting that is necessary for enjoying Hearthstone.
 See Kripp after reincarnating {% include card src="kelthuzad.png" name="Kel'Thuzad" %} (10:57).